• Home

 type selector

-Deactivate tag on placement from option bar.
+Deactivate tag on placement from the ribbon panel.
 We don’t want the doors automatically tagged.
 We will place them later.

 Move your mouse pointer around, away from walls.
-You will see your mouse pointer like this iconwhen it’s not find any walls, it can’t find it’s host.
-Now move your pointer to location shown before.
+You will see your mouse pointer like this iconwhen it does not find any walls, it can’t find it’s the host.
+Now move your pointer to the location shown before.

 Now you can place your door.
-If the placement orientation not match image above, press [space] to flip the door.
+If the placement orientation does not match the image above, press [space] to flip the door.
 Click your mouse to place it.

 Creating New Door Type

-Now activate modify, pick one of the door.
-You will see temporary dimension to modify the placement.
+Now activate modify, pick one of the doors.
+You will see a temporary dimension to modify the placement.
 And also, flip symbol to modify the orientation.

 Try to click that flip symbol to flip the door.
-Similar to placing walls, sometimes it’s easier to place your door first, and fine tune it’s placement later.
+Similar to placing walls, sometimes it’s easier to place your door first, and modify the placement later.

 type properties